 - All hirers shall familiarise themselves with notices relating to health, safety and fire precautions displayed relevant to the facilities which are being used.
 Please consult caretaking staff for advice if required.

 - No portable electrical equipment, provided by the user, must be connected to the premises fixed electrical supply unless it has undergone periodic testing and certification for electrical safety by a competent person, in accord with the Electricity at Work Regulations 1989.
 (Such tests should be carried out annually or in the case of heavily used equipment more frequently).
-CEC/FITC reserves the right to inspect the documents at any time.
+CEC/CCT reserves the right to inspect the documents at any time.

 - The hirer shall ensure that school premises and facilities used are left in a clean and tidy condition removing any litter (for which the hirer is responsible) from sports facilities, playing fields and the school premises.
 Failure to do so will result in an additional charge being made.